shauryagoyall/OPAL-Star/a2c_ppo_acktr/readme.md

-# List of modifications for opal by file name

 ## model.py

 has a whole code block for opal policy. this is the clone of the policy object with some minor modifications.